Oct 16, 2024

 Multiple emergency agencies, including the Saline County Sheriff's Mounted Patrol and Rescue Squad, came together at the Ottawa County State Lake on Sunday for a large-scale training exercise simulating a domestic violence shooting.

 The exercise highlighted the critical need for swift cross-county communication in emergencies.
-The scenario tested the patrol volunteers under high-pressure conditions, ensuring they are prepared to respond effectively when real-life calls came in.
+The scenario tested the patrol volunteers under high-pressure conditions, ensuring they are prepared to respond effectively when a real crisis, or multiple events occur at once.

 The Ottawa County Sheriff's Office, Ottawa County Fire District #4, Minneapolis EMS, Saline County Sheriff's Mounted Patrol and Rescue Squad, and a game warden from the Kansas Department of Wildlife all participated in the exercise.